Himani-chaudhary1996/Food-app/README.md

 - download the expo client from playstore/apple store
 - scan the bar code and app will open
+- or you can see the demo at https://expo.io/dashboard/himani1996/very-special
+- you can publish your own app in expo using `expo publish`

 ### Start the web version